JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/USG-Net- Deep Learning-based Ultrasound Scanning-Guide for Orthopedic Sonographer/index.md

 ---
-title: '__USG-Net: Deep Learning-based Ultrasound Scanning-Guide for Orthopedic Sonographer__'
+title: 'USG-Net: Deep Learning-based Ultrasound Scanning-Guide for Orthopedic Sonographer'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here